-Michelle is a self-love and self-awareness coach on her personal healing journey.
-She empowers women through her experiences.
+Michelle is a self-love and wellness coach on her personal healing journey.
+She empowers others through her experiences.

 Social media addiction is real